 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-We can also give you information in Braille, in large print, or other alternate formats at no cost if you need it.
+We can also give you information in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet) or contact our Compliance Officer Hot-Line at 866-205-2866.
+To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet).